What is the DRP?

 - At least one hour per week spent in a mentor/mentee meeting.

-- Students spend about two hours a week on individual study, outside of mentor/mentee meetings.
+- Students spend ~2hrs per week on individual study, outside of mentor/mentee meetings.

 - Students give a 10-12 minute presentation at the end of term, introducing their topic.